kitsiosk/unseen-clones/codegrid/README.md

 This folder is based on the replication package of "CodeGrid: A Grid Representation of Code" [1].
-This replication package saves many intermediate files for caching purposes, and we include all these files for ease of replication.
+This replication package saves many intermediate files for caching purposes.
+We include some of these files that are small enough in `data/` for ease of replication.
+For the rest of the intermediate files, they will be calculated the first time you run the code and cached thereafter.
 For more details, please see https://github.com/itscodegrid/codegrid.

 ### References